Jameron/Plaid/README.md

 # plaid
-Plaid API wrapper
+Plaid SDK PHP

-This package has been built to work with Laravel 8.15 and later.
-(Some older versions of Laravel may not be compatible.)
+This package has been built to work with Laravel.

 1) Add the package to your Laravel or Lumen project: